bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 ![schematic representation of a Modbus message](/docs/blog/assets/2020-07-xx/message_structure.png)
 <br>
 The function code encodes the action to be performed for the receiver and consists of one byte, e.g. `0x02` for *Read Discrete Inputs*.
-The values from 1 to 127 are reserved for the specific functions, but only nineteen of them are actually covered with a meaning.
+The values from 1 to 127 are reserved for the specific functions, but only nineteen of them are actually assigned a corresponding function.
 The range 128-255 is used for exception responses, which are necessary if the message is invalid or the recipient could not process it.
 If the receiver of a message requires additional information to perform the specified action, the sender specifies this in the data field.
-This can typically be the register address plus the number of fields or a value to be written.
+This can typically be the register address plus the number of fields.
 For some function codes, the specified action does not require any additional information, therefore, the data field does not exist
 (with length zero). <br>